hashicorp/terraform/examples/digitalocean/README.md

 To run, configure your Digital Ocean provider as described in https://www.terraform.io/docs/providers/digitalocean/index.html

 ## Prerequisites
-You need to export you DigitalOcean via your environment For Example add the following to you ~/.bashrc file
+You need to export you DigitalOcean API Token as an environment variable

 export DIGITALOCEAN_TOKEN="Put Your Token Here"

 ## Run this example using:

+    terrafor plan
     terraform apply